alexch/codelikethis/public/lessons/client_side_coding/ajax.md

   });
 ```

-* fetch() takes at least one argument, the URL of the resource to fetch
+* `fetch()` takes at least one argument, the URL of the resource to fetch
+* `fetch` then calls the server, *just like you did* in the address bar above
-* The server returns the Response from the resource
+* The server passes the Response from the server into the first callback function
 * `response.json` parses the body of the response as JSON
 * The body of the response is then logged to the console